haeusser/learning_by_association/README.md

 export PYTHONPATH=/path/to/learning_by_association:$PYTHONPATH
 ```

+Copy the file `semisup/data_dirs.py.template` to `semisup/data_dirs.py`, adapt the paths and .gitignore this file.

 If you use the code, please cite the paper "Learning by Association - A versatile semi-supervised training method for neural networks."
 ```
 @string{cvpr="IEEE Conference on Computer Vision and Pattern Recognition (CVPR)"}